py-mine/mcproto/docs/contributing/guides/type-hints.md

 !!! note ""

-    You will need to run this from an [activated](./setup.md#activating-the-environment) poetry environment while in the project's root directory.
+    You will need to run this from an [activated][activate-venv] poetry environment while in the project's root directory.

 ### Editor Integration